Does pain or limitation of movement affect the quality of your life?

 With more than 100 orthopedic physicians who perform thousands of procedures every year, we offer non-surgical treatments such as steroidal injections, physical therapy and other state-of-the-art techniques to alleviate pain and improve movement.
 We are also leaders in minimally-invasive, muscle-sparing procedures that offer a faster recovery for you, with some procedures even done in an outpatient setting.

 Leaders in precision and experts in custom-fit procedures

-We use robotic-assisted technologies such as MAKOplasty® for partial and total knee and hip replacement and NAVIO® for total knee replacement to increase precision and improve outcomes for joint replacement procedures.
+We use robotic-assisted technologies for partial and total knee and hip replacement and NAVIO® for total knee replacement to increase precision and improve outcomes for joint replacement procedures.
 We were among the first to perform reverse total shoulder replacement surgery and custom-fit knee replacement surgery; we are also leaders in cartilage restoration using the body’s own healthy cartilage to replace the damaged.

 Ranked one of the best hospitals for orthopedic care

 Main Line Health’s Lankenau Medical Center, Bryn Mawr Hospital and Riddle Hospital—serving the Philadelphia suburbs and surrounding areas—have been ranked by U.S. News and World Report among the best hospitals for orthopedics.
 Our surgeons and staff have been serving the community for decades and we are known for our one-on-one patient treatment plans that are customized to your unique concerns and needs from your very first appointment through all of your follow-up visits.

 In advance of your orthopedic procedure, you can participate in seminars throughout your community to learn more about your condition and surgery and ask any questions that may concern you about your hospital stay and rehabilitation.
 Your room will be private if your procedure requires a hospital stay, and your post-surgical physical rehabilitation therapy is available in many locations and at varying levels of intensity based on your needs.